 Cohost and editor of the Positive Disintegration podcast, and VP of the Dabrowski Center.
 Blogger and YouTuber on overexcitabilities.

-cosmic cheer leader, pragmagineer and strange attractor with a focus on ecosystem thinking and collaborative problem solving; former cafe owner turned conversation catalyst, helping people navigate complexity without losing their minds
+cosmic cheer leader, pragmagineer and strange attractor with a focus on ecosystem thinking; former cafe owner turned conversation catalyst, helping build bridges between the imaginal and operational

 You can find recent issues that have been published by Positive Disintegration on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.